-We cover all the costs of taking out a payday loan in Nebraska
+Know the costs of taking out a payday loan and what alternative options are available.

 If you’re facing a tough financial situation, you might be considering taking out a payday loan.
-This guide takes you through Nebraska payday loan laws as well as the issues to consider before applying for one.
+Find out what you need to know before you apply — including local laws and fees to expect.

 Are payday loans legal in Nebraska?

 Yes.
 Payday loans are legal in Nebraska and governed by Nebraska Statutes Annotated §§ 45-901, defined as the Delayed Deposit Services Licensing Act.
 These laws state you may have no more than two loans taken out at a time and limit the amount of fees a lender can charge.

 The maximum you can borrow is $500.

 More regulations being consideredEarly in 2017, some senators of Nebraska were considering limiting the total APR to 36% like many other states, but it failed to be written into law.
 However, as more states adopt payday lending regulations, it’s quite likely some lawmakers in Nebraska will attempt to enact similar laws in the coming years.
 These consumer protections are meant to help the borrower avoid a nasty cycle of debt.
 Keep an eye out to see what happens.

 Compare short-term loans available in Nebraska

 What fees and charges do Nebraskan payday loans come with?

 When you borrow a payday loan, you’ll be expected to pay a financing fee.
 If you miss a payment or default, lenders can charge you extra.
 The list below is a simple breakdown of all the potential costs of a loan.